 On this page, we have summarised how the process works when new members of the Swedish Research Council’s board and scientific councils are appointed.
-How the elector process will function is determined by "Förordning om elektorsförsamling vid forskningsråd och ämnesråd (2012:520)" (in Swedish).
+How the elector process will function is determined by "Förordning om elektorsförsamling vid forskningsråd och ämnesråd (2012:520) External link." (in Swedish).

 1. The higher education institutions appoint electors

 The higher education institutions are divided up into six regions, which appoint 165 electors in total.
 Together, they form an elector assembly that represents Sweden’s researchers.

 Responsible higher education institution

 Other higher education institutions in the region